 10. PORON 4790-92 POLYURETHANE FOAM

-The PORON 4790-92 series is an extra soft foam design.
+The PORON 4790-92 series is made of extra-soft foam.
 It rebounds slowly after any pressure is released.

-This soft foam ranges in density from 144 kg/m³ to 480 kg/m³.
-It can function in temperatures as low as -20ºC and in environments where the maximum temperature reaches 121°C
+Temperature: functions in temperatures as low as -20°C and in environments where the maximum temperature reaches 121°C

 PROS

-PORON 4790-92 can also manage continual low-impact vibrations comfortably for most people.
-It can also be exposed to damp environments, as it is bacterial and mildew resistant
+- It can be exposed to damp environments, as it is bacterial and mildew-resistant

 CONS